 The function remprop searches the list, x, looking for all occurrences of the property p.
 When such a property is found, its name and the succeeding element are removed from the list.
-The two "ends" of the list are tied together as indicated by the dashed line below.
+The two "ends" of the list are tied together as indicated by the dashed line below, remprop[x;p] = remp1[x], where, where prog2[u;v] has the value v, and uses u to effect an action.